Wednesday, May 23, 2012

 9) Inbred AD's Gone Wild!

-Never in my life have I heard an Alabama AD (or any AD for that matter) show their true colors on a radio show by publicly comparing a rival university to "Nazi Germany" - a regime responsible for slaughtering millions of innocent people.
-To many, that would be so overly offensive, he would've been ran out of whatever town he was residing in instantly at the time.
-But to the incestuous *ubarn family, Housel cemented his legacy as an *ubarn legend after making such a classless analogy.
+Never in my life have I heard an Alabama AD (or any AD for that matter) show their true colors on a national radio show by publicly comparing a rival university to "Nazi Germany" - a regime responsible for slaughtering millions of innocent people.

 By the way, how is that "war" working out for you these days, David Housel?

--UA has a higher yield percentage than *U (basically meaning they've turned away more applicants) and was voted the more popular school
+-UA has a much higher yield percentage than *U (basically meaning they've turned away more applicants) and was voted the more popular school

 -UA has consistently outranked *U as a public institution according to the USNWR